jlevy/atom-flowmark/tests/testdoc.flowmark.md

   Option Agreement, the Exercise Agreement, the bylaws, the certificate of incorporation, or any other stockholder agreement.

+Venture capital firms fund companies-commonly referred to as startups-that have ambitious goals of being dominant high-value businesses in their target market ([market caps](https://www.investopedia.com/terms/m/marketcapitalization.asp) of >$1B and margins of >50%).
+These firms seek to make investments early in a company’s life when stock is cheap, in hopes of holding through periods of hyper-growth in order to realize abnormally large returns (200%+).

 ElastiCache Basics:

 - 📒 [Homepage](https://aws.amazon.com/elasticache/) ∙